Attention, Connecticut schoolteachers!

 - The Letters About Literature Teaching Guide provides activities teachers can use to guide their students through the book discussion and letter-writing process.
 The guide addresses the LAL teaching strategies and ways in which the program can dovetail with national standards for teaching reading and writing as well as Common Core State Standards (CCSS).
 Also included are worksheets for duplication and assessment checklists.

 - Would you like to volunteer to help review the nominations?
 Click here to sign up.
 Space is limited.

 Deadlines and Prizes

-Prizes will be awarded in Spring 2016 at the state and national levels, in each of the three competition levels:
+Prizes will be awarded in Spring 2023 at the level, in each of the three competition levels: